LucasDelfino92/morrowindsharp/mendedmw.md

 - **Adamantium Armor**: a new shipment of hard to find Adamantium Armor has arrived in places across Vvardenfell.
 - **Siege at Firemoth**: the island fortress of Firemoth was taken by the skeleton army of Grurn years ago.
 It's time to take it back.

-Because this is arguably one of the most complicated installations in this guide, I'll offer two sets of instructions, depending on whether you install all official plugins, or a combination of the others.
+I'll offer two sets of instructions, depending on whether you install all official plugins, or a combination of them.

 ### ALL OFFICIAL PLUGINS INSTALLATION